 Computer Science introduces students to the scientific and practical approach to computation and its applications.

 The facilities available to staff and students are extensive and include some 300+ workstations connected to a distributed network.
 Filtered internet access is available at all workstations and in the boarding houses through multiple broadband connections.
-Wifi is also available for roaming access on mobile devices.
-Coverage is currently 90% of the site.
+High speed Wifi is available throughout the school for roaming access on mobile devices.